univention/ansible-roles/roles/hardening/README.md

 Hardening system
 =========

 This role reduces security risks by disabling default settings, like root login.
+Because everything is set by UCR variables, the configuration is only valid for the system where this role has been executed.

+The settings are loosely based on this article: <https://help.univention.com/t/ucs-and-security-hardening/6059>

 Requirements
 ------------